mattermost/docs/source/manage/command-line-tools.rst

 .. important::

-  As of Mattermost v6.0, this CLI has been replaced with the `mmctl command line tool </manage/mmctl-command-line-tool.html>`__.
+  From Mattermost v6.0, the majority of these CLI commands have been replaced with equivalents available using the `mmctl command line tool </manage/mmctl-command-line-tool.html>`__.
 However, `mattermost import </manage/command-line-tools.html#mattermost-import>`__ commands, `mattermost export </manage/command-line-tools.html#mattermost-export>`__ commands, and related subcommands, remain available and fully supported from Mattermost v6.0.

 These ``mattermost`` commands include the following functionality: